 We offer individual and group classes designed to help you set reasonable goals and give you strategies to accomplish them.

 Program topics include:

 An assessment by a registered dietitian provides a personalized meal plan for class participants.
 The nutritional information of diabetes education includes the following:

 If you are pregnant, MultiCare's Diabetes Program offers a complete package of services for pregnant women with preexisting diabetes or gestational diabetes.
-To learn more, click the button below:
+Learn more about expert care for high-risk pregnancies.